 How popular is the baby name Karol in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Karol and check out all the blog posts that mention the name Karol.
+Plus, check out all the blog posts that mention the name Karol.

 In August of 2013, U.S. Army Staff Sergeant Michael Ollis, originally from New York City, sacrificed his life shielding Polish soldier Lt.
 Karol Cierpica from a suicide bomber in Afghanistan.